 The last version of Internet Explorer, version 11, was released on October 17, 2013.
 This is a very long time ago when taking into account the rapid development of web technologies.
 These days it is often difficult and time consuming to get modern technologies to work well in this old browser.
 More and more frameworks are dropping support, and even Microsoft themselves has announced that they will fully drop support for IE in their own services in 2021.

 Consequently, we have decided to not include support for IE in the Design Library website.

 The default accordion is collapsed with the chevron pointing down.
 There is a grey hover on the header "cell".
 When the user clicks anywhere on the "cell", the expanded area is displayed and the chevron points up.
-The expanded content background is white or grey, depending on what suits the situation best.
+The expanded content background is white or grey, depending on what suits best.

 Let's say the user is interested in opening an account.
 The information about the account can be divided into categories such as “About”, “How do I open an account” and “Terms and conditions”.
-With the accordion, the user gets a quick overview of the information and can decide what header "cell" to expand to read more.
+With the accordion, the user gets a quick overview of the information and can decide what section to expand to read more.

 Result from the latest accessibility review of the component (Chlorophyll): 2023-07-19